-Now, on to the next thing: Jesus is God & Man.
+Now, on to the next thing: Jesus is God and Man.
 How does that work?
 Is He 2 persons or 1?
 Does He have 1 nature or 2?
-And if 2, how do those nature relate to one another?
+And if 2, how do those natures relate to one another?

-A couple ideas were floated to resolve the issue but came up short; Apollinarianism & Eutychianism.
+A couple ideas were floated to resolve the issue but came up short; Apollinarianism and Eutychianism.

-Apollinaris of Laodicea lived in the 4th C. A defender of the Nicene creed, he said in Jesus the divine Logos replaced His human soul or spirit.
+Apollinaris of Laodicea lived in the 4th C. A defender of the Nicene Creed, he said in Jesus the divine Logos replaced His human soul.
 Jesus had a human body in which dwelled a divine spirit.
-Our longtime friend Athanasius led the synod of Alexandria in 362 to condemn this view but didn’t specifically name Apollinarius.
+Our longtime friend Athanasius led the synod of Alexandria in 362 to condemn this view but didn’t specifically name Apollinaris.
 20 Yrs later, the Council of Constantinople did just that.
-Gregory of Nazianzus supplied the decisive argument against Apollinarianism saying, “What was not assumed was not healed” meaning, for the entire of body, soul, and spirit of a person to be saved, Jesus Christ must have taken on a complete human nature person.
+Gregory of Nazianzus supplied the decisive argument against Apollinarianism saying, “What was not assumed was not healed” meaning, for the entire of body, soul, and spirit of a person to be saved, Jesus Christ must have taken on a complete human nature.

-Those who maintained the dual-nature of Jesus as wholly God & wholly Man are called dyophysites.
+Those who maintained the dual-nature of Jesus as wholly God and wholly Man are called dyophysites.
 Those advocating a single-nature are called Monophysites.

 What happened between Cyril & Nestorius is this . . .

-Nestorius was an elder & head of a monastery in Antioch when the emperor Theodosius II chose him to be Bishop of Constantinople in 428.
+Nestorius was an elder and head of a monastery in Antioch when the emperor Theodosius II chose him to be Bishop of Constantinople in 428.

-As soon as Nestorius arrived in Constantinople, he started a harsh campaign against heretics, which meant anyone with whom he disagreed.
+As soon as Nestorius arrived in Constantinople, he started a harsh campaign against heretics, meaning anyone with whom he disagreed.
 It wouldn’t take long before his enemies accused him of the very thing he accused others of.
 But in their case, their accusations were born of jealousy.

-Where they deiced to take offense was when Nestorius balked at the use of the word Theotokos for to Mary.
+Where they deiced to take offense was when Nestorius balked at the use of the word Theotokos.
 The word means God-bearer, and was used by the church at Alexandria for the mother of Jesus.
-While the Alexandrians said they rejected Apollinarianism, they in fact emphasized the divine nature of Jesus, saying it overwhelmed His human nature.
-The Alexandrian bishop, Cyril, was once again jealous of the Antiochan Nestorius’ selection as bishop of the capital.
+While the Alexandrians said they rejected Apollinarianism, they, in fact, emphasized the divine nature of Jesus, saying it overwhelmed His human nature.
+The Alexandrian bishop, Cyril, was once again jealous of the Antiochan Nestorius’ selection as bishop for the Capital.
 As his uncle Theophilus had taken advantage of Chrysostom’s disfavor to get him deposed, Cyril laid plans for removing the tactless & increasingly unpopular Nestorius.
-The battle over the word Theotokos, became the flash point of controversy, the crack Cyril needed to spy Nestorius form his position.
+The battle over the word Theotokos became the flashpoint of controversy, the crack Cyril needed to pry Nestorius from his position.

-To supporters of the Alexandrian theology, the term seemed entirely appropriate for Mary.
-They said that Mary DID bear God when Jesus took flesh in her womb.
-And to deny it was to deny the full deity of Christ!
+To supporters of the Alexandrian theology, Theotokos seemed entirely appropriate for Mary.
+They said she DID bear God when Jesus took flesh in her womb.
+And to deny it was to deny the deity of Christ!

-Nestorius and his many supporters were concerned that the title “Theotokos” made Mary a goddess.
+Nestorius and his many supporters were concerned the title “Theotokos” made Mary a goddess.
 Nestorius maintained that Mary was the mother of the man Who was united with the divine Logos, and nothing should be said that might imply she was the “Mother à of God.”
-Nestorius preferred the title Christokos for Mary; she was the Christ-bearer.
+Nestorius preferred the title Christokos; Mary was the Christ-bearer.
 But he lacked a vocabulary and the theological sophistication to relate the divine and human natures of Jesus in a convincing way.

-Cyril, on the other hand, argued, what for many was convincingly, for his position from the Scriptures.
+Cyril, on the other hand, argued convincingly for his position from the Scriptures.
 In 429, Cyril defended the term Theotokos.
 His key text was John 1: 14, “The Word became flesh.”
-I’d love to launch into a detailed description of the nuanced debate between Cyril & Nestorius over the nature of Christ but it would leave most of the listeners, including myself, no more clued in than we are now.
+I’d love to launch into a detailed description of the nuanced debate between Cyril and Nestorius over the nature of Christ but it would leave most, including myself, no more clued in than we are now.

-Suffice it to say that Nestorius maintained the dual nature in the one person of Christ while Cyril stuck to the traditional Alexandrian model and said while Jesus was technically 2 natures, human & divine, the divine overwhelmed the human so that He effectively operated as God in a physical body.
+Suffice it to say, Nestorius maintained the dual-nature-in-the-one-person of Christ while Cyril stuck to the traditional Alexandrian line and said while Jesus was technically 2 natures, human & divine, the divine overwhelmed the human so that He effectively operated as God in a physical body.

-Where this came down to a real debate was over the question of whether or not Jesus really suffered in His passion.
-Nestorius said that the MAN Jesus suffered but not His divine nature, while Cyril said that it was indeed the divine nature that suffered.
+Where this came down to a heated debate was over the question of whether or not Jesus really suffered in His passion.
+Nestorius said that the MAN Jesus suffered but not His divine nature, while Cyril said the divine nature did indeed suffer.

-When the Roman Bishop Celestine learned of the dispute between Cyril & Nestorius, he selected a churchman named John Cassian to respond to Nestorius.
+When the Roman Bishop Celestine learned of the dispute between Cyril and Nestorius, he selected a churchman named John Cassian to respond to Nestorius.
 He did so in his work titled On the Incarnation in 430.
-Celestine sided with Cyril but wanted to bring Nestorius back into harmony.
-So Rome & Alexandria formed a union against not only Nestorius, but against the church at Antioch that Nestorius was simply a representative of.
+Cassian sided with Cyril but wanted to bring Nestorius back into harmony.
+Setting aside Cassian’s hope to bring Nestorius into his conception of orthodoxy, Celestine entered a union with Cyril against Nestorius and the church at Antioch he’d come from.
 A synod at Rome in 430 condemned Nestorius, and Celestine asked Cyril to conduct proceedings against him.

-Receiving this letter from Cyril, Nestorius humbly resigned and left for a quiet retirement at Leisure Village in Illyrium. à Uh, not quite.
-True to form, Nestorius ignored the action of the Synod.
+Receiving the letter from Cyril, Nestorius humbly resigned and left for a quiet retirement at Leisure Village in Illyrium. à Uh, not quite.
+True to form, Nestorius ignored the Synod’s verdict.

 Cyril and his posse of club-wielding Egyptian monks, and I use the word posse purposefully, had the support of the Ephesian bishop, Memnon, along with the majority of the bishops from Asia.
 The council began on June 22, 431, with 153 bishops present.
 40 more later gave their assent to the findings.
 Cyril presided.
 Nestorius was ordered to attend but knew it was a rigged affair and refused to show.
-He was deposed and excommunicated, and the city of Ephesus rejoiced.
+He was deposed and excommunicated.
+Ephesus rejoiced.

 On June 26, John, bishop of Antioch, along with the Syrian bishops, all of whom had been delayed, finally arrived.
-John held a rival council where he was staying consisting of 43 bishops and the Emperor’s representative.
+John held a rival council consisting of 43 bishops and the Emperor’s representative.
 They declared Cyril & Memnon deposed.
-Further sessions of now 2 rival councils added to the number of excommunications.
+Further sessions of rival councils added to the number of excommunications.

 A report reached Theodosius II, and representatives of both sides pled their case.
 Theodosius’s first instinct was to confirm the depositions of Cyril, Memnon, & Nestorius.
 Be done with the lot of them.
 But a lavish gift from Cyril persuaded the Emperor to dissolve the Council and send Nestorius into exile.
 A new bishop for Constantinople was consecrated.
 Cyril returned in triumph to Alexandria.

 While in exile, Nestorius wrote a book that set forth the story of his life and defended his position.
 Modern reviews of Nestorius find him to be more of a schismatic in temperament than a heretic.
-He denied the teaching for which he was accused, that is that the human Jesus and the divine Christ were 2 different persons.
+He denied the heresy of which he was accused, that the human Jesus and the divine Christ were 2 different persons.

-20 years after the Council of Ephesus, which many had come to see as a grave mistake, another was called at Chalcedon.
-Nestorius’ teaching was declared heretical & he was officially deposed & though already in exile, he was now by an act of the Church rather than Emperor, banished.
-In one of those odd facts of history, though Nestorianism was declaimed, it turned out to be the position adopted by the creed that came out of the Council of Chalcedon.
-When word reached Nestorius in exile of the Council’s finding he said they’d only spelled out what he’d always believed & taught.
+20 yrs after the Council of Ephesus, which many regarded as a grave mistake, another was called at Chalcedon.
+Nestorius’ teaching was declared heretical and he was officially deposed.
+Though already in exile, he was now banished by an act of the Church rather than Emperor.
+In one of those odd facts of history, though what Nestorius taught about Christ was declaimed, it turned out to be the position adopted by the Creed that came out of the Council of Chalcedon.
+When word reached Nestorius in exile of the Council’s finding he said they’d only ratified what he’d always believed & taught.

-First, we ought to realize that many of the doctrines we take for granted today as being part & parcel of the orthodox Christian faith, came about through great struggle & debate of some of the most brilliant minds history has known.
-Sometimes, those ideas were popular & ruled because they were expedient.
+First, many of the doctrines we take for granted as being part and parcel of the orthodox Christian faith, came about through great struggle and debate of some of the most brilliant minds history’s known.
+Sometimes, those ideas were popular and ruled because they were expedient.
 But mere politics can’t sustain a false idea.
-There are always those faithful men & women who love truth because it’s true, not because it will gain them power, influence or advantage.
+There are always faithful men and women who love truth because it’s true, not because it will gain them power, influence or advantage.
 They may suffer at the hands of the corrupt for a season, but they always prevail in the end.

-We ought to be incredibly thankful – not only to God for giving us the truth in His Word & His Spirit to see & understand that Word, but also to the men & women who at great peril & cost were willing to hazard themselves to make sure the truth prevailed over error.
+We ought to be thankful, not only to God for giving us the truth in His Word and the Spirit to understand it, but also to the people who at great cost were willing to hazard themselves to make sure Truth prevailed over error.

-Second, Too often today, people look back on the “Early Church” and assume it was a wonderful time of sweet harmony.
-Life was simple, everyone agreed and no one every argued.
+Second, Too often, people look back on the “Early Church” and assume it was a wonderful time of sweet harmony.
+Life was simple, everyone agreed and no one ever argued.
 Hardly!

 Good grief.
 Have they read the Bible?
 The disciples were forever arguing over who was greatest.
 Paul & Barnabas had a falling out over John Mark.
 Paul had to get in Peter’s face when he played the hypocrite.